pepkit/pepspec/docs/looper/code/hello-world.md

-When we invoke `looper` from the command line we told it to `run project/project_config.yaml`. `looper` reads the [project/project_config.yaml](https://github.com/pepkit/hello_looper/blob/master/project/project_config.yaml) file, which points to a few things:
+When we invoke `looper` from the command line we told it to `run project/project_config.yaml`. `looper` reads the [project/project_config.yaml](https://github.com/pepkit/hello_looper/blob/master/project/project_config.yaml) file, which points to:

- * the [project/sample_annotation.csv](https://github.com/pepkit/hello_looper/blob/master/project/sample_annotation.csv) file, which specifies a few samples, their type, and path to data file
+ * the [project/sample_annotation.csv](https://github.com/pepkit/hello_looper/blob/dev/project/sample_annotation.csv) file, which specifies a few samples, their type, and path to data file
- * the `output_dir`, which is where looper results are saved.
- * the `pipeline_interface.yaml` file, ([pipeline/pipeline_interface.yaml](https://github.com/pepkit/hello_looper/blob/master/pipeline/pipeline_interface.yaml)), which tells looper how to connect to the pipeline ([pipeline/count_lines.sh](https://github.com/pepkit/hello_looper/blob/master/pipeline/)).

 The 3 folders (`data`, `project`, and `pipeline`) are modular; there is no need for these to live in any predetermined folder structure.
 For this example, the data and pipeline are included locally, but in practice, they are usually in a separate folder; you can point to anything (so data, pipelines, and projects may reside in distinct spaces on disk).
-You may also include more than one pipeline interface in your `project_config.yaml`, so in a looper project, many-to-many relationships are possible.

 ## Looper config